Scripture Reference: John 2:12-17

 Before class place several different types of coins (foreign coins as well as the more familiar) on the table.
 As the children arrive show them how to make coin rubbings.
 Place a coin under a clean piece of paper and rub a crayon over the paper.
 The impression of a coin will appear.
 The children will probably make a lot of these impressions on their papers.
 “I have a question to ask you.
 Which is more important, worshipping God or having lots of coins?
 Of course worshipping God is more important than having lots of money.
 In today’s story we are going to learn about some people that were supposed to be worshipping God.
 Instead of doing that they just started buying and selling things to make money.
 They forgot all about worshipping God.”

-Jesus and his disciples walked to Jerusalem.
-His mother Mary and some of his brothers sent along too.
+Jesus and his disciples travelled from place to place teaching people about God.
+At the time of the special Jewish feast of Passover they traveled to Jerusalem to worship God and take part in special ceremonies at the temple.
+Mary, and some of his brothers went along too.
 They all looked forward to a special time in Jerusalem.
 They thought about the beautiful temple.
 They thought about how people would be worshipping God at the temple.

 Ways to Tell the Story: